Steve McManaman

 Steven McManaman (born 11 February 1972) is an English former professional footballer who played as a winger.
 He is one of the most decorated English footballers to have played for a club abroad, with the UEFA website stating in 2012 that "of all England's footballing exports in the modern era, none was as successful as McManaman".

-During his nine years at Liverpool, he won the FA Cup and League Cup, while individually, he was the Premier League's top assist provider for the 1995–96 season and was named in the PFA Team of the Year for the 1996–97 season.
-McManaman moved to Real Madrid in 1999, with the transfer becoming one of the most high-profile Bosman free transfers of all time.
+During his nine years at Liverpool where he was the club's talisman from the mid-1990s until his departure, McManaman won the FA Cup and League Cup, while individually, he was the Premier League's top assist provider for the 1995–96 season and was named in the PFA Team of the Year for the 1996–97 season.
+His influence on games was such that for opposition managers it was a case of "stop McManaman, you stop Liverpool".
+In 2026 McManaman was listed at number 38 in an official club poll of Liverpool's greatest players, with the club's site regarding "McManaman and fellow Scouser Robbie Fowler as the spearheads of a hugely entertaining team."

+With contract negotiations over a new Liverpool deal floundering, McManaman moved to Real Madrid in 1999, with the transfer becoming one of the most high-profile Bosman free transfers of all time.
 Amongst his accomplishments with Madrid, he won La Liga and the UEFA Champions League twice, becoming the first English player to win the latter trophy with a non-English club, and later became the first English player to win it for the second time.
 An early Galáctico, he won eight trophies and played in 11 cup finals in four years and made the semi-finals of the Champions League in each of his four years at the club.
 He went on to play two seasons at Manchester City before retiring in 2005.

 Since his retirement, McManaman works as a co-commentator on ESPN and TNT Sports (formerly BT Sport)'s football coverage, as well acting as a La Liga ambassador.
 He previously worked as a football pundit for Setanta Sports.

 Early life

 Steven McManaman was born on 11 February 1972 in Bootle, Lancashire.
 He grew up as an Everton supporter, with his boyhood heroes in football being the Everton players Bob Latchford and Duncan McKenzie.
-However, when Everton offered the player a two-year contract, after McManaman had made a name for himself at tournaments for school and around Merseyside, McManaman's father rejected it in favour of a schoolboy contract and two-year apprenticeship offer from Liverpool (through scout Jim Aspinall and then manager Kenny Dalglish).
+However, when Everton offered the player a two-year contract, after McManaman had made a name for himself at tournaments for school and around Merseyside, McManaman's father rejected it in favour of a schoolboy contract and two-year apprenticeship offer from Liverpool (through scout Jim Aspinall and then-manager Kenny Dalglish).
 McManaman signed as a 16-year-old apprentice upon leaving school in 1988.
 As an apprentice, McManaman was under the mentorship of John Barnes and many regarded McManaman as a player who could potentially replace Barnes in the future.
 McManaman was said to be a natural athlete; having been a cross country champion at school level.